Ed Logg

-George Edward "Ed" Logg (born 1948 in Seattle) is a retired American arcade video game designer, first employed at Atari, Inc. and later at Atari Games.
-He currently resides in Los Altos, California.
+George Edward "Ed" Logg (born 1948) is a retired American arcade video game designer, first employed at Atari, Inc. and later at Atari Games.
+He currently resides in San Jose, California.
+He was educated at University of California, Berkeley and also attended Stanford University.

 Career

 Logg was impressed with the Atari 2600 (then known as "Atari Video Computer System") and joined Atari's coin-op division and worked on Dirt Bike, which was never released due to an unsuccessful field test.
 He co-developed with Ed Rotberg Super Breakout after hearing that Nolan Bushnell, co-founder of Atari, wanted Breakout updated.
 He co-developed the video game Asteroids with Lyle Rains.
 Other games designed or co-designed by Logg include Centipede, Millipede, the Gauntlet series (with inspiration from John Palevich's Dandy), Wayne Gretzky's 3D Hockey and the home versions of the San Francisco Rush series.

 Legacy

 In 2011, Logg was awarded a Pioneer Award by the Academy of Interactive Arts and Sciences for being among those who "laid the foundations of the multi-billion dollar videogame industry."
 Logg was listed at number 43 in IGN's top 100 game creators of all time.